andruby/gitlab-cookbook/README.md

 }
 ```

-## gitlab::fanout

-Optional recipe that installs [fanout](https://github.com/travisghansen/fanout) and enables it as an Upstart service.

 ## With Vagrant from an other repository

 When I work on the GitlabHQ code I use this Vagrantfile (inside the GitlabHQ code directory):